ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 ### Sbot

 This package ties together network, repo and plugins like graph and blobs into a large server that offers data-access APIs and background replication.
 It's name dates back to a time where ssb-server was still called scuttlebot, in short: sbot.

 It offers a flexible [functional options API](https://pkg.go.dev/go.cryptoscope.co/ssb/sbot#Option) to tune the server as desired.
 This includes file locations, network and signing keypairs, local discovery behavior and plugin selection.

-For instance, if you wanted a bot with local disvery enabled (by default it's off) and the replication database on an custom mountpoint, you would do this:
+For instance, if you wanted a bot with local disvery enabled (by default it's off) and the replication database on a custom mountpoint, you would do this:

 ```go
 import "go.cryptoscope.co/ssb/sbot"